Automatically Add Users to Groups by Department

 - In the dialog that opens, select the Add the User to a group action.

-To add users to the specified group, if these users are members of a specific department only, you need to add a condition for the Add User to Group action:
+To add users to the specified group only when they belong to a specific department, you need to add a condition:

-- In the Condition Parameters section specify Department equals Sales, and click OK.
+In the Condition Parameters section specify Department equals Sales,

 - Add a Property Pattern item for the Department property.